What kind of financial aid is available?

 A. Federal Pell Grant

 The Federal Pell Grant is usually awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree.
-Amounts vary by year and are based on a student’s EFC (Expected Family Contribution), enrollment status and are determined by the U.S. Department of Education.
+The maximum amounts are determined by the U.S. Department of Education.

 B. Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is for undergraduate students with exceptional financial need.
-Normally, the grant is awarded to students who are eligible for the Federal Pell Grant and have the lowest Expected Family Contribution (EFC).
-Depending on the availability of funds and a student’s demonstrated need, the maximum award amout is $2,000 per academic year.
+The grant is awarded to students who are eligible for the Federal Pell Grant and display exceptional financial need.
+Depending on the availability of funds and a student’s demonstrated need, the maximum aid offer is $2,000 per academic year.

 C. Federal Work-Study Program (FWS)

 The Federal Work-Study Program is used to provide part-time employment to students with financial need.
-Recipients must be enrolled at least half-time to participate.
-Students are paid at least the minimum wage and are paid twice a month.
+Recipients must be enrolled at least half-time (CPOS eligible) to participate.
 The Financial Aid Office will determine the earnings limit for each student.

 D. Federal Loan Programs